RetroGigabyte/Surface_Pro_4_Hackintosh/README.md

-# Surface Pro 4 and Surface Book (gen1) Hackintosh
+# Surface Pro 4 i7 Hackintosh
-This provides the ability to boot the Surface Pro 4 &amp; Surface Book (gen1) to macOS as a hackintosh.
+This provides the ability to boot the Surface Pro 4 i7 to macOS as a hackintosh.

-EFI supports macOS version 10.15 through 14.
+EFI supports macOS version 10.15 through 15.2.

 Star or watch this github repository to be notified of updates coming soon.